eGovPDX/portlandor/web/modules/custom/portland/modules/portland_address_verifier/README.md

 Default value: "any"
 NOTE: This parameter is not yet implemented; currently defaults to "any"

+**address_suggest**
+Controls whether address suggestions are provided after user starts typing in address field.
+The default is to enable this behavior, but it can be disabled in use cases where the address may not be in the Portland area (it can only suggest addresses that are in the PortlandMaps database).
+Allowed values: 1|0
+Default value: 1

 **show_mailing_label**
 Displays the address as it would appear on a mailing label.
 Can be used for visual inspection of the full address prior to submission.
 Allowed values: 1|0